legal systems

 A.C.T.
 Legislation Register

 The ACT (Australian Capital Territory) Legislation Register is hosted by the Parliamentary Counsel's Office in Canberra, Australia.
-It was established under the Legislation Act 2001 in order to make Australian Capital Territory legislation more accessible.
-The website presents all acts and subordinate laws (rules and regulations) along with disallowable instruments, approved forms, notifiable instruments and commencement notices made under authorising laws.
+It provides all ACT acts and subordinate laws (rules and regulations) along with disallowable instruments, approved forms, notifiable instruments and commencement notices.
 Also included are bills which are currently before the Legislative Assembly.
+Basic and advanced search facilities are available, together with browseable lists of instruments.
+This site also gives background information about legislation in the territory.

 Subscribe to legal systems